BoyBaykiller/IDKEngine/Readme.md

 On my GPU a subgroup is 32 invocations big.
 When I call `subgroupAdd(2)` the function will return 64.
-So it does a sum over all values passed to the function in the scope of a all (active) subgroup invocations.
+So it does a sum over all values passed to the function in the scope of all (active) subgroup invocations.

 Using this knowledge, my optimized version of a workgroup wide sum looks like this:
 ```glsl